RocketStarMan7285/LocalRepoND/README.md

 Directly on GitHub: I run `git pull` to update my local repository (the one on my personal computer)

 On my local machine: I run `git push origin` to update the remote repository (this GitHub repository!)

+Sidenote: Because we previously specified the `-u` flag with the first `git push` command, we can run these commands without specifying `origin main` everytime!

 **YOU MUST RUN THESE COMMANDS IN THE SAME DIRECTORY THAT THE REPOSITORY IS IN!!!**